 Penn Payment Plan

-The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across four payments each semester.
-The plan runs from July through October for the fall semester and December through March for the spring semester.
+The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across five payments each semester.
+The plan runs from July through November for the fall semester and December through April for the spring semester.
 There is a $45 non-refundable enrollment fee each semester.

 Plans are available for the fall and spring semesters, and you must re-enroll each semester, even if you previously participated in the plan.
 If a family member intends to set up a payment plan on your behalf, make sure you add them as an Authorized User in Penn.Pay.